 Gordon’s recordings are a model of consistency and inspiration.
 In 2016, he released his 21st solo CD recording titled “I Give You Love”—a follow up album to his very popular “Hello Pops: A Tribute to Louis Armstrong” CD.
 He also released “Within These Gates of Mine,” an original soundtrack and film score for the 1920’s silent film “Within Our Gates” by African-American filmmaker Oscar Micheaux.
 His arrangements are frequently heard in film and television, including “Race” the biopic of track legend Jesse Owens, “NCIS: New Orleans”, “Manhattan”, and the Netflix show “White Rabbit Project”.

-Other releases, "Somebody New,” a big band album featuring the DiMartino/Osland Jazz Orchestra, his “Hello Pops, A Tribute to Louis Armstrong” cd and “The Intimate Ellington: Ballads and Blues” continue to get rave reviews.
-His musical expertise is sought out by artists across the globe and has been captured on numerous projects and performances with other artists including most recently with David Sanborn on several concert tours.
-Others include Wynton Marsalis, Paul Simon, Natalie Merchant, Rene Marie, Dianne Reeves, Anat Cohen, Ricky Skaggs, Arturo Sandoval and Doc Severinsen to name a few.
+Other releases, "Somebody New,” a big band album featuring the DiMartino/Osland Jazz Orchestra, his “Hello Pops: A Tribute to Louis Armstrong” CD, and “The Intimate Ellington: Ballads and Blues” continue to get rave reviews.
+His musical expertise is sought out by artists across the globe and has been captured on numerous projects and performances with other artists, including most recently David Sanborn on several concert tours.
+Others include Wynton Marsalis, Paul Simon, Natalie Merchant, Rene Marie, Dianne Reeves, Anat Cohen, Ricky Skaggs, Arturo Sandoval, and Doc Severinsen, to name a few.